chimericdream/worldofpannotia.com/src/_specific_magic_weapons/adamantine-dagger.md

     spells: []
     special: []
   slot: ""
-  marketPrice: 0
+  marketPrice: 3002
   marketPriceSpecial: ""
   costToCreate:
     gp: 0
     xp: 0
   costToCreateSpecial: ""
   weight: ""
-  description: ""
+  description: |
----
     This nonmagical dagger is made out of adamantine.
 As a masterwork weapon, it has a +1 enhancement bonus on attack rolls.
-; Price 3,002 gp.
+---